 Amanda Collier is the inaugural fellow in Global Emergency Medicine at Queen’s University in Kingston, Canada.
 Dr. Collier received her MD from Memorial University of Newfoundland, and completed her Emergency Medicine training at the University of Ottawa.
 She holds a Diploma in Tropical Medicine from the London School of Hygiene and Tropical Medicine and is currently an MPH candidate at the Johns Hopkins Bloomberg School of Public Health.
 Her interests include health care in complex humanitarian emergencies and the development of emergency medicine education and training around the world.

 Shakira Bandolin, MD

-Shakira Bandolin is an experienced Health Specialist with a demonstrated history of working in the hospital & health care industry.
+Shakira Bandolin is an Assistant Professor of Emergency Medicine and the acting Director of Global Emergency Medicine within the University of California Davis Hospitals and Clinics. experienced Health Specialist with a demonstrated history of working in the hospital & health care industry.
 She is skilled in Program Evaluation, Emergency Medicine, Event Management, Editing, and Public Speaking.
 She has strong research professional skills and graduated from Eastern Oregon University.
-She currently resides and works in Salt Lake City, Utah
+She currently resides and works in Sacramento, CA.